Esken: Rationalisation

 On 13 January 2020, Andrew Tinkler sold his remaining 4.975% shareholding in the company.
 Also on 13 January 2020, Toscafund announced that it owned 11.70% of the Stobart Group, this was subsequently increased to 18.8%.

 On 21 May 2020, the firm announced that it had sold the intellectual property rights to the "Eddie Stobart" and "Stobart" brand names for £10 million to Eddie Stobart Logistics to end confusion with its investors.
 This means that the Stobart Group would change its corporate name by 28 February 2021.
 It did not reveal whether it was going to revert to its original name Westbury or would adopt an entirely new name.

 On 4 June 2020, the firm announced another Placing and Open Offer consisting of 200,046,312 Firm Placed Shares and 49,953,688 Open Offer Shares at 40p each to raise gross proceeds of £100 million to provide additional liquidity and to enable its Aviation division to deliver on its long-term strategic ambitions.
 As a result of this, the group's largest shareholder Toscafund Asset Management, would increase its shareholding to 27.56%.
 It also announced that as a result of concentrating on its airports and aviation services businesses, it had decided to divest all its non-core assets to raise further cash, by selling its remaining stake in Eddie Stobart Logistics, and Stobart Air, Propius, Stobart Rail & Civils, Stobart Energy and all its remaining non-core commercial properties.

 Stobart Group Ltd confirmed the sale of Stobart Rail & Civils to Bavaria Industries Group AG on 14 July 2020, for an initial cash consideration of £1,000.

 Becoming Esken Limited

 Stobart Group confirmed on 11 January 2021 that, subject to shareholder approval, it would change its name to "Esken Limited" (meaning 'to ascend, to climb and to rise'; related to the Latin ascendo and the modern Welsh esgyn on 3 February 2021.
 The group had sold the "Eddie Stobart" and "Stobart" trademarks to Eddie Stobart Logistics, in May 2020, for £10m.

-In April 2021, Stobart Air and Carlisle Lake District airport were sold to Isle of Man-based company Ettyl; Esken retained its aviation activities at London Southend Airport.
+In April 2021, it was announced that Stobart Air and Carlisle Lake District Airport would be sold to Isle of Man-based company Ettyl, with Esken retaining its aviation activities at London Southend Airport.
+However, the deal fell through after Stobart Air entered liquidation.

+London Southend Airport was sold to the US Private Equity corporation Carlyle in March 2024 in a deal which led to Esken delisting from the London Stock Exchange.

+After the company's restructuring plan was found to be "no longer commercially viable", the business went into administration on 21 March 2024.